ctornquist/sudoku-solver/DESIGN.md

     6. While zero-counter is less than 40

-        7. Go to a random cell and see how many numbers from 1-9 would be valid, possible entries at that location
+        7. Remove number at random cell and pass to solver

-            8. If only one possible number
+            8. If solver returns non-unique solution

-	            9. Insert a zero into that cell
+	            9. Replace cell with original number

                 10. Increase zero-counter by 1

-            10. Else, leave cell untouched

 *Solver*